500Foods/WelcomeToTroodon/README.md

 - [Nylon](https://github.com/500Foods/WelcomeToTroodon/blob/main/docs/level_0/nylon.md) - Not as strong but very durable, more expensive
 - [Additives](https://github.com/500Foods/WelcomeToTroodon/blob/main/docs/level_0/additivies.md) - Glass and Carbon Fiber take things up a notch
 - [Others](https://github.com/500Foods/WelcomeToTroodon/blob/main/docs/level_0/others.md) - Many, many more options to choose from

+## 🏴‍☠️ Initial Build Checklist
+Before assembling your 3D printer there are a few things to be aware of.
+These are primarily targeted at those assembling a Troodon printer but may be of interest to others as well.
+These items might have been overlooked (or not included) in the assembly guide.
+- Linear Rails - Smooth operation is not optional
+- Bed Plate Screws - How tight is too tight?
+- Belt Tension - Also, how tight is too tight?
+- T-Nuts - Friend or foe?
+- Acrylic Panels - Enclosures are great

 ## 🙂 Level One - Welcome!
 This list is aimed at new 3D printer owners, particularly new Troodon 3D printer owners, as well as anyone looking to get more from their existing setup.
 This is more about the initial few weeks with a new printer and what to have on hand to make that experience as positive and productive as possible.
 No mods here, really, as these are focused on getting up and running with what you already have out of the box with a typical stock configuration.